minhazr/Algorithm/README.md

 Algorithm
 =========

-When first time I start working with different algorithims, I got overwhilmd by different advance techniques and creative solutions of an Algorithim.
+When first time I start working with different algorithims, I got overwhilmd by different advance techniques and creative implementation of the Algorithim.
 At that moment I was struggling with algorithim itself.
-So, most algorithim I implemented here are not highly optimized rather simple implementation of problem itself and the way my bain understands it.
+So, most algorithim I implemented here are simple implementation of algorithim itself and the way my bain understands it.

-Please consider these solutions as psudeo code in Java which also work as a complete program.

 I will keep updating the list when i get chance to add more.